Updated: Jul 11

 Deepening the holes for the trees seems to have helped; I found out that they are looking better.
-The school staff and the students are very enthusiastic of keeping the trees at school as Mrs Khadija Kandi, the headmaster of the school, stated.
-Knowing that July and August are the vacation time for all Moroccan schools, the watering mission is either done by the school’s caretaker or sometimes by the municipality staff of Tahanaout.
+The school staff and the students are very enthusiastic about keeping the trees at school as Mrs Khadija Kandi, the headmaster of the school, stated.
+Knowing that July and August are vacation time for all Moroccan schools, the watering mission is either done by the school’s caretaker or sometimes by the municipality staff of Tahanaout.

 These are the recent photos of the trees at Alkairaouane schools: